 What to do in the evening in Venice

 Sunset is a truly magical moment in Venice, with handsome monuments silhouetted against fuchsia skies, or deep orange reflections gilding the lagoon surface.
+Even if you are staying elsewhere in Italy, travelling here for a day to catch the sunset is worth it.
+For example, Venice is one of the best day trips from Milan to take, so make sure to spend a few hours at night!
 Below are three of the best places to appreciate Venice’s fiery skies.

 Fondaco Dei Tedeschi

 Once a warehouse and living quarters for the German population of Venice, this vast building on the Grand Canal has been transformed into luxurious fashion store.
 While well-known international brands are on offer, it also offers classic Venetian products such as handmade masks during Carnival period.
 Its crowning feature is a spectacularly positioned roof terrace right on the bend of the Grand Canal providing a view down both ways.

 And if that wasn’t enough, the Rialto Bridge is right beneath.
 It’s free, so naturally, it’s very popular.
 This means you are only allowed 15 minutes up there.
 Get your free tickets earlier in the day and then turn up for your assigned slot.
 In accordance with the period of the year, time your visit according to sunset for some magnificent photographs.
 During Carnival, some masked models also pose there.